 Gumbo, Jambalaya, Beignets, Po’Boys

-NOLA’s Creole and Cajun eats, plus favorites like fluffy beignets served alongside chicory coffee, earn it the number one spot on this list.
+NOLA’s Creole and Cajun eats, plus favorites like fluffy beignets served alongside chicory coffee, earned the number one spot on this list.
 Don’t miss your opportunity to taste some of the best at Emeril Lagasse’s iconic Commander’s Palace.
+In my opinion, New Orleans’s has a lot of hidden gem restaurants.

-After a night out, Erika Ebsworth-Goold recommends Killer PoBoys, which offers unique twists on the sandwich, including pork belly, cheddar omelet, and Thai barbecue tofu options in addition to classic shrimp.
+After a night out in one of the best foodie cities, Erika Ebsworth-Goold recommends Killer PoBoys, which offers unique twists on the sandwich, including pork belly, cheddar omelet, and Thai barbecue tofu options in addition to classic shrimp.
 If you have to have fried oysters on your po’boy (I do!), Eric Leath of Serious Eats says you should visit Bevi Seafood Co., where you can also get “hot plates” with all kinds of seafood, sausage, and even fried green tomatoes.

 Don’t miss Cafe DuMonde (world-famous chicory coffee and beignets) or Antoine’s, the oldest family-run restaurant in America.
 And for a taste of NOLA’s distinct Vietnamese cuisine — and evidence of the city’s melting-pot history — Ebsworth-Goold points diners to 9 Roses in the French Quarter.